metamesh/metamesh.org/content/english/standalone/more.md

 WiFi Hotspot
 : WiFi hotspot is a general term, but we use it to refer to our WiFi Wagon Kits.
 Our WiFi Hotspots use cellular data to create a WiFi network.
 These kits are mobile, and can be driven to wherever they are needed.

 WISP
-: WISP stands for “Wireless Internet Service Provider.”
+: WISP stands for Wireless Internet Service Provider.

 WPA2 and WPA3
 : WPA2 and WPA3 are the most commonly used methods for protecting access to a WiFi network.
 WPA2-personal is what most people use in their homes, and allows for all devices to join with a single password, or Pre-Shared Key (PSK).
 WPA2-Enterprise is typically found in a business or school network, where a unique username and password is used instead of a shared password.
 WPA3 is part of the new WiFi 6 standard, and further improves the security of a wireless network.